trongvanphan/Agent-Skills-for-Context-Engineering/README.md

 MIT License - see LICENSE file for details.

- principles in these skills are derived from research and production experience at leading AI labs and## References
+## References

-The framework developers.
+The principles in these skills are derived from research and production experience at leading AI labs and framework developers.
 Each skill includes references to the underlying research and case studies that inform its recommendations.